 Tanker vessels however are over supplied which is suppressing freight rates.
 Scrapping of older vessels is the only way to correct the problem long-term.
 Layups, however, don’t seem to be the best solution this year as demand is likely to come back when Covid restrictions lift in the northern hemisphere summer.
 This could benefit the smaller Aframax vessel in particular, which has been hit the hardest across the vessel types.

 A ‘rebound’ is projected this year for dry cargo trade.
 The demand side of the equation looks strong but it may be held back by constrained supply.
 In particular iron ore and agricultural products output will not be able to keep up demand.
 OPEC surprised the oil market recently by not increasing supply as demand is clearly growing, so it will be interesting to see how this year pans out.
 Overall, we remain cautious with the tanker outlook.

 COVID-19 will still directly affect demand.
 Major uncertainty still remains as restrictions affect economic activity in key regions.
 The new varient coronavirus strains meant that lockdowns at the start of 2021 were harder than we first anticipated.
 Therefore the twists and turns of the pandemic are far from certain.

-However, many factors are at play that will increase volatility and we forsee this continuing during 2021.
+However, many factors are at play that will increase volatility and we foresee this continuing during 2021.
 For maritime investors this will provide earning opportunity and will ensure a dynamic market.
-Those that have learned the lessons from the past can surely now profit in 2021.
+Those that have learned the lessons from the past surely know how to forecast trade in a pandemic and to profit in 2021.